SiracencoSerghei/useful/linux/useful_commands.md

 The **`-n`** option in the <span style="color:red">**head** or **tail**</span> command specifies **`the number of lines to be displayed`** from the beggining or the end of the file.
 By default, head or tail displays the last 10 lines of a file.
 Using the **`-n`** option allows you to specify a different number of lines.

+When you use head or tail **`-f`**, it allows you to monitor a file in real time as it is being updated.

 ### - **head** - Display the beginning of a file.